 All students who fail a credit-bearing UCSOP course are required to complete PHAR 597: Professionalism and Academic Success (3-credit hour elective course) during the semester in which it is next offered (15-week fall or spring) and to schedule appointments with their UCSOP faculty advisor at least 3 times during the fall or spring semester immediately following course failure.
 PHAR 597 will serve as one of the three distinct electives that are required as part of the UCSOP curriculum.
 If a student has already completed their 3 distinct elective requirements, PHAR 597 is required as an additional course.
+Students progressing to the P4 year following failure and successful remediation of a P3 spring semester course are not required to complete PHAR 597.

-Students who fail a credit-bearing UCSOP Fall course that is a pre-requisite for a Spring course may be allowed to complete specific Spring courses of their current program year as outlined in their Academic Standing and Student Success Plan, but they will not be eligible for annual progression and will be delayed in their graduation year.
-Current UCSOP Fall courses that are pre-requisites for Spring courses include:
+Students who fail a credit-bearing UCSOP Fall course that is a prerequisite for a Spring course may be allowed to complete specific Spring courses of their current program year as outlined in their Academic Standing and Student Success Plan, but they will not be eligible for annual progression and will be delayed in their graduation year.
+Current UCSOP Fall courses that are prerequisites for Spring courses include:

-PHAR 514: Pharmaceutics I (Pre-requisite for PHAR 522: Pharmaceutics II)
+• PHAR 514: Pharmaceutics I (Prerequisite for PHAR 522: Pharmaceutics II)